 WHAT TO SERVE WITH PULLED PORK TACOS?

-Serve Pulled Pork Tacos with a side of Mexican Charro Beans (or Black Beans, if you’d prefer) and Spanish Rice for a full-course Mexican meal!
+Serve them with a side of Mexican Charro Beans (or Black Beans, if you’d prefer) and Spanish Rice for a full-course Mexican meal!
 If you’d like something fresh and zingy to serve alongside Slow-Cooker Carnitas, try this Mexican Bean Salad.

 5 MORE PULLED PORK RECIPES YOU’LL LOVE